Citrix Managed Desktops

 After you sign in to Citrix Cloud, click Request Trial on the Citrix Managed Desktops service tile.
 The text changes to Trial Requested.

 If you already subscribe to one of the Citrix Virtual Apps and Desktops services, the Citrix Managed Desktops tile indicates How to Buy.
-You must either use a different OrgID for the Citrix Managed Desktops service subscription, or decommission the Virtual Apps and Desktops service.
+Either use a different OrgID for the Citrix Managed Desktops subscription, or decommission the Virtual Apps and Desktops service.

 - You’ll receive an email when the service is available for you.
 Sign in to Citrix Cloud.